This article is a practical guide for traveling in the province of Hebei. Here are the subjects we’ll consider in this guide:

 P.S.: This is also the place in 1933 where one of the most celebrated (and glorious) battles of the Chinese resistance to the Japanese invasion took place.

 To reach the Panjiakou Reserve, you’ll need to transit through Tangshan.
-You can get to this city through one of the many trains from Beijing or Qinhuangdao (in both cases it will take a couple of hours maximum), and than from Tangshan take any bus from any station that goes to Qianxi County (our suggestion is to leave from the east bus station where many leave for Qianxi at a cost of about 25 Yuan).
+You can get to this city through one of the many trains from Beijing or Qinhuangdao (in both cases it will take a couple of hours maximum), and then from Tangshan take any bus from any station that goes to Qianxi County (our suggestion is to leave from the east bus station where many leave for Qianxi at a cost of about 25 Yuan).

-Once you get to Qianxi, the best option for getting to the Panjiakou Reserve is certainly to take a taxi (it will cost you a couple hundred of Yuan).
+Once you get to Qianxi, the best option for getting to the Panjiakou Reserve is certainly to take a taxi (it will cost you a couple of hundred Yuan).

 Entrance to the park costs 30 Yuan, you’ll have to pay extra if – as assumed – you’ll take a boat tour of the wall at Xifengkou.